 PhpStorm is JetBrains’ integrated development environment for PHP, based on IntelliJ IDEA.
-As of 2017, PhpStorm is considered the best commercial PHP IDE.
+As of 2017, PhpStorm is one of the best commercial PHP IDE-s.
 JetBrains offers PhpStorm for free for Tiki development.

 Table of contents

 - 1. Comparison with alternatives